MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     source = "./cubical"
 }
 ```
 Now you can run `terraform init` and `terraform plan` (make sure you are in `/home/playground/workdir/Terraform-X-Minecraft` directory), and you should see the same output as before.
-Before applying anything, we should improve our module making it even more well-rounded.
+Before applying anything, we should improve our module by making it even more well-rounded.
 Let's look at our `cubical/main.tf` file first, and update the `locals` block to look like the one below:

 ```
 locals {